Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The Olympic Village was built in the old and dilapidated industrial zone of Poblenou.
-The aim was to build a residential district for the athletes who were to participate in the 1992 Olympic Games, while at the same time recovering the seafront and creating green spaces and recreational areas.
+The Olympic Village was built on an old, deteriorated industrial area in Poblenou.
+The project's main goal was to construct a residential neighborhood for the athletes participating in the 1992 Olympic Games while also recovering Barcelona's coastal front and creating recreational and green spaces.

-It was designed by a team of architects led by Oriol Bohigas, Josep Martorell, David Mackay and Albert Puigdomènech, who implemented a major urban development which gave rise to the Olympic Port and Port Olímpic Park, the Nova Icària beach, and an entire spacious district that is not only on the seafront, but also full of green areas.
+The overall design was developed by a team of architects mainly composed of Oriol Bohigas, Josep Martorell, David Mackay, and Albert Puigdomènech, who led an extensive urban operation that resulted in the Olympic Port and park, the Nova Icària beach, and an entire neighborhood designed to be spacious, open to the sea, and full of green spaces.

-Hop off at the Port Olímpic - Zoo stop on the Red Route of Barcelona Bus Turístic to explore the Olympic Village.
+From the Port Olímpic - Zoo stop on the Red Route of the Barcelona Bus Turístic, you can explore the Olympic Village neighborhood.